-3D inversion of magnetic data in the central part of the survey area was performed using Mag3Dv3 UBC inversion software (UBC 2000, UBC 2005).
-One of the magnetic susceptibility cross-section derived from the inversion is presented on maps as an example of the advanced processing of magnetic datasets.
+3D inversion of magnetic data in the central part of the survey area was performed using Mag3Dv3 UBC inversion software (UBC 2005).
+One of the magnetic susceptibility cross-section derived from the inversion is presented on maps as an example of an advanced processing of magnetic datasets (Figure 3.)
 Complete results of the 3D inversion are available on a request.

-Figure 2.
-Magnetic susceptibility cross-section A - A.
+Figure 3.
+Magnetic susceptibility cross-section.